virgo-project/virgo/Teams/Communications/video-script.md

 We must each use our voices, and sing out loud with a thunder that pierces through the fabric of this constructed hallucination, and change the tune of our reality, for the progression of this song called humanity.

-Under no authority, and with no preconceived notion of nations, and rethink the way we consider borders and citizenship, For all people are citizens of this world.
+Under no authority, and with no preconceived notion of nations, and rethink the way we consider borders and citizenship, for all people are citizens of this world.

 By fully committing to our core values of transparency, accountability, democracy and environmental stewardship.

-If we organize these communities to be decentralized autonomous organization, then from the votes of the people, the right communities will emerge and prosper.
+If we organize these communities into decentralized autonomous organizations, then from the votes of the people, the right communities will emerge and prosper.

 When the software that powers our communications are free, with privacy by default, and there exists not one monopoly but a vast federation of interoperable networks.